 Call the card issuer

 Do you remember your PIN?
-Do you remember the answers to all those security questions you had to answer when you set up your account?
-Do you remember personal data from when you applied for the associated bank account?
+How about the answers to all those security questions you had to answer when you set up your account?
+Does your memory retain the personal data from when you applied for the associated bank account?
 Do you have the last four digits of your Social Security number handy?

 Think twice before calling